forwardemail/forwardemail.net/app/views/docs/best-quantum-safe-encrypted-email-service/index.md

 ### Concurrency

-> **tldr;** We use `rclone` and `WebSocket` for concurrent reads and writes to your encrypted SQLite mailboxes.
+> **tldr;** We use `WebSocket` for concurrent reads and writes to your encrypted SQLite mailboxes.

 #### Reads

 Your email client on your phone may resolve `imap.forwardemail.net` to one of our Digital Ocean IP addresses – and your desktop client may resolve a separate IP from a different [provider](#providers) altogether.

-Regardless of which IMAP server your email client connects to, we want the connection to read from your database in real-time with 100% accuracy:
+Regardless of which IMAP server your email client connects to, we want the connection to read from your database in real-time with 100% accuracy.
+This is done through WebSockets.

-* This is accomplished by using `rclone` with `--vfs-cache-mode off` (the default).

-* Instead of using local disk cache, the cache is read directly from the remote mount (your database) in real-time.

-* In the event that the local file cannot be found, this indicates that `rclone` failed to mount or has an issue.
-In this case we use a `WebSocket` fallback for reads (which slightly decreases performance, but still maintains the integrity of the service).

-* Each of our servers is configured to mount with consistency and alerts us in real-time of any errors.

 #### Writes